pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 | Object-src | `none` |
 | Style-src | self<br>`https://fonts.googleapis.com` |

-5. Save the settings (We will republish the apps to apply the changes when all options are set.)
+5. Save the settings.
+(We will republish the apps to apply the changes when all options are set.)

 ### Apply Setting to the factory

 As explained in [\[Documentation\] Applying Configurations in Service Center](https://success.outsystems.com/documentation/11/managing_the_applications_lifecycle/deploy_applications/configure_application_settings_after_deployment/applying_configurations_in_service_center/).
 We must now recompile all applications to apply the configuration settings.

 1. Go to the enviroments service center
-1. Click on **Apply settings to the factory** and wait until the settings have been applied.
+1. Click on **Apply settings to the factory** and wait until the settings have been applied
 1. Go to Factory > Solutions
 1. Create a new solution
     1. Name: `All'